How automated snowmaking helps improve our energy efficiency

 – Wind also spins in the fell, which makes conditions quite capricious.
 Snow gun manufacturers are trying to make guns that take wind direction into account, but this is not yet a reliable feature.
 We constantly monitor the direction of the wind at different parts of the fell and remotely switch guns on and off according to the weather data.

-Read more about our carbon handprint and learn about the 8 most impactful areas of our environmental efforts.
+Read more about the 8 most impactful areas of our environmental efforts.
 Be sure to also share your own environmental deeds with us under the #sustainablelevi tag in social media!